RogA569/WebGL_Spring_2022/final/README.md

 <h1>Idea</h1>
 My project idea is an audio-visual story.
-I am using animations and narration to convey the story.
+I am using GSAP animations and narration to convey the story.

 <h2>Story</h2>
 Researchers find and study the geometric shell of a fallen Golem (pokemon).
 They discover a being inside of the shell which they believe helped early civilizations thrive (debunking the idea of extraterrestrial assistance).
 Thinking that this discovery can help progress humanity onto higher levels (and with the national government's involvement), this superintelligence (known as Golem) receives all of the resources it says it requires to build upon itself.
 However, once it exists as its 10th iteration (Golem the X), things begin to go horribly wrong.
 What started as a means towards humanity's flourishing beyond Earth has become the greatest calamity of the species.